For more information related to constituency offices, contact Financial Services at 250-356-8586.

 It is up to the Member to ensure that vacation time is taken when possible.
 All unused vacation time becomes a legal responsibility to the constituency office.
 This means there needs to be sufficient funds to pay out the liability when it comes due.
 It is at the discretion of the Member to determine if unused vacation time can be carried over into another year.
 Alternatively, unused vacation can be paid out on an employee’s anniversary date, calendar year-end, by request, or on termination of employment.

 Members are required to provide Payroll Services with written notice of any salary changes.
 This includes all incremental increases as outlined in an employment contract or collective agreement.
-Notice can be in the form of a written memo, or completed Constituency Assistant (CA) change form, stating the effective date of change and the new salary amount, or by completing the office expense form.
+Notice can be in the form of an email from the Member’s private email account, a written memo, or a completed Constituency Assistant (CA) change form, stating the effective date of change and the new salary amount, or by completing the office expense form.
 All retroactive pay will be recovered from the constituency office allowance, and will be paid from the date of change until the date the change is implemented.

 All Members must register, in accordance with the Workers’ Compensation Act, as employers with WorkSafe BC.
 Members can either request an application form from Payroll Services or can register online at www.worksafebc.com.
 If any office fails to register, they may be subject to a fine or penalty imposed by WorkSafe BC.